 Students in MSc Politics, Economics and Philosophy must have acquired at least 72 credit points, with at least 12 credit points obtained in an interdisciplinary seminar.
 The master’s thesis must be completed within 6 months after filing.
 It must be written in English.
 30 credit points are granted for the successful completion of the master’s thesis.

 Students may register for the master’s thesis earliest after having fulfilled the formal requirements for admission.
 After the successful completion of all modules, students should register within six weeks past the announcement of the last examination result.

 Note: After filing, students may change their topic only once, and only within the first two weeks of the writing period.
 Exceptions may be granted in extraordinary cases, upon request.
-If necessary, the board of examiners may decide on the proposal.
+If necessary, the examinations board may decide on the proposal.
 If the proposal has been decided positively, the newly agreed topic must be registered immediately; latest within four weeks after the original withdrawal.

 Format of the Master`s Thesis